anailopez/Woofuora/README.md

 ## Login Page
-Upon first navigating to Woofoura, a user will be directed to the '/login' page, where they will be prompted to log in, sign up, or access the site using the demo user login.
+Upon first navigating to Woofuora, a user will be directed to the '/login' page, where they will be prompted to log in, sign up, or access the site using the demo user login.

 ![login](https://user-images.githubusercontent.com/96565654/177237702-fd808070-034c-41d0-bdae-48fdddc76933.png)